 The New Regulations for the Prudential Supervision of banks and banking groups entered into force as of 1 January 2014.

-The regulations aim to align national requirements with the changes introduced to the International regulatory framework, particularly the European Union's New Regulatory and Institutional Framework for Banking Supervision.
+The regulations aim to align national requirements with the changes introduced to the International regulatory framework, following reforms in the Basel Committee agreements (Basel 3), particularly the European Union's New Regulatory and Institutional Framework for Banking Supervision.